saschaklatt/gridl/docs/tutorials/plugins.md

     // commonly used function to manipulate the internal state function filter(filterMethod) {
-        const grid = utils.unflatten(state.data, state.columns);    // get the internal state and convert it into a two dimensional grid array const filteredData = grid.filter(filterMethod);             // filter the rows with the given filter method state.rows = filteredData.length;                           // update the new number of rows state.data = utils.flatten(filteredData);                   // update the internal data, flatten it to a one-dimensional grid
+        const grid = utils.unflatten(state.data, state.columns, state.rows);    // get the internal state and convert it into a two dimensional grid array const filteredData = grid.filter(filterMethod);             // filter the rows with the given filter method state.rows = filteredData.length;                           // update the new number of rows state.data = utils.flatten(filteredData);                   // update the internal data, flatten it to a one-dimensional grid